sensu/sensu-docs/CONTRIBUTING.md

 ```
 $ git checkout -b feature/myfeature
+$ yarn
 ```

 Now hack away at your awesome feature on the `feature/myfeature` branch.

-### 4) Testing Your Code
+### 4) Building and Testing Your Code

-There is not yet a standardization on how we test plugins across Sensu Community contributions.
-If you'd like to be part of the solution, [comment on this open Issue](https://github.com/sensu-plugins/community/issues/46).
-For now, please run your code on Sensu and ensure it works as expected.
+To build the site, run `yarn`.
+This builds the search index and compiles the static content.
+You can then run `hugo server` to view the site real-time as you develop.

 ### 5) Committing Code